supervisely/developer-portal/app-development/widgets/tables/classictable.md

 **`ClassicTable`** is a widget in Supervisely that is used for displaying and manipulating data in a table format.
 It is similar to the `Table` widget but with fewer customization options and functionalities.

+{% hint style="info" %}
+Note, that this is a legacy version.
 It is recommended to use the newer `Table` widget instead.
+{% endhint %}

 ## Function signature